thiagokokada/blog/posts/2024-08-21/01-an-unordered-list-of-hidden-gems-inside-nixos.md

 You can play a little with the `zramSwap.algorithm` parameter, but I recommend either `lz4` or `zstd`.
-It is important for the compression algorithm to be fast, since you probably want to minize CPU usage.
+It is important for the compression algorithm to be fast, since you probably want to minimise CPU usage.
 Well, unless you have a very good CPU and small amounts of RAM, them it may make sense to use an algorithm that compress better but uses more CPU.

 ## [`services.fstrim`](https://github.com/NixOS/nixpkgs/blob/master/nixos/maintainers/scripts/ec2/amazon-image.nix)

 _Added in 2024-08-22_

 Do you have a SSD?
-If so, you probably want to [trim](https://en.wikipedia.org/wiki/Trim_(computing)) it regurlarly to keep a good performance.
+If so, you probably want to [trim](https://en.wikipedia.org/wiki/Trim_(computing)) it regularly to keep a good performance.
 This should be as easy as:

 ```nix